r-arvind/mmo-world/README.md

 # ViWorld - An online virtual world

-A 3D virtual place to meet and greet people
+Client application for a web based mmo

-Checkout the a simple demo world [here](https://game-template.netlify.app/)
+Checkout the a simple demo world [here](https://mmo.netlify.app/)